Portuguese Romanesque architecture: Braga Cathedral

-Main façade of Braga Cathedral.
-The entrance gallery (galilee) with three arches is gothic (end of the 15th century), but the towers and upper storeys are early baroque (17th century).

 The Cathedral of Braga was rebuilt in the 1070s by Bishop Pedro and consecrated in 1089, although only the apse was finished at the time.
 He wished to create a pilgrimage church, with a three aisled nave, an ambulatory and a large transept.

 Works increased during the tenure of D.Paio Mendes as archbishop (1118–37), after King D.Afonso Henriques granted a foral chart to the city as well as generous donations for its construction.
 It was then resumed and lasted until the middle of the 13th century.
 The original 12th-century building was built in the Burgundian Romanesque style of the monastery church of Cluny and influenced many other churches and monasteries in Portugal in that period.
 In later times the cathedral was greatly modified, so that today it is a mix of Romanesque, Gothic, Manueline and Baroque styles.

 The original Romanesque Western façade of the cathedral has been totally suppressed, except for some archivolts and capitals of the main portal, heavily decorated with animal and human sculptured reliefs.
 The figures on one archivolt, with hens, foxes and a minstrel, may be telling a moralistic song like the ones from Roman de Renart, of French tradition.

 Inside it has three aisles covered by a wooden roof, a transept and five Eastern chapels in the apse.
 On the north wall outside of the cathedral there is the small Chapel of São Geraldo, in memory of Geraldo of Moissac, Archbishop of Braga (1096–1108), of early Romanesque design, that may be a remnant of the late 11th-century building.
 This chapel was left outside of the final cathedral, perhaps due to a change of design in the 12th century.
 The nave is essentially Romanesque thanks to a "purifying" reform in the 20th century that suppressed most later additions, although some original capitals of the columns have been lost.
 D.Afonso, son of King D.João I, is buried in a 15th-century tomb made of bronze, which can be seen in the nave of the cathedral.

 Several chapels were built adjacent to the cathedral in the Middle Ages.
 The Chapel of Kings (Capela dos Reis) was built around 1374 in the place where Count Henrique and Countess Teresa were buried.
 Their tombs were replaced in the early 16th century by new ones, with recumbent figures.